What is Sole Proprietorship?

 The disadvantages of a sole proprietorship

-If any form of business has some advantages and benefit, that also has some limitations and disadvantages, described below;
+If any form of business has some advantages and benefits, it also has some limitations and disadvantages, as described below;

-• Business owners engaged in sole proprietorship form of business are subject to unlimited liabilities for the number of losses and debts personally.
+• Business owners engaged in sole Proprietorship are subject to unlimited liabilities for the number of losses and debts personally.

-• In a sole proprietorship (a form of business), the business owners are not allowed to raise any capital by selling (such as shares) an interest in the business.
+• In a sole proprietorship (a form of business), the business owners are not allowed to raise any capital by selling (such as shares) an interest in the industry.

-• Sole proprietorships (a form of business) hardly survive by their owners’ death or incapacity and do not maintain value.
+• Sole proprietorships (a form of business) hardly survive because of the owner’s incapacity and do not maintain value.

-One of the countless features and benefits of a sole proprietorship (a form of doing business legally) is the uncomplicated formation.
+One of the countless features and benefits of a sole proprietorship (a legal form of business) is its uncomplicated formation.
 A little more than procurement and selling products or services are required.
-The fact of the matter is, no formal filing or event is needed to establish this type of business, a sole proprietorship.
-It is a position that ascends automatically from one’s business activity.
+No formal filing or event is needed to establish this type of business.
+It is a position that ascends automatically to one business activity.

 Daniel Smith